diantyapitaloka/Cross-Validation/README.md

 - Sequential and Temporal Splitting: For time-dependent or sequential datasets, standard randomized K-fold violates chronological ordering; time-based cross-validation restricts model training strictly to historical data points to evaluate predictions on subsequent future folds.
 - Nested Loops for Unbiased Risk Assessment: Running an outer evaluation loop alongside an inner tuning loop isolates hyperparameter selection from final accuracy measurement, preventing overly optimistic performance scores caused by tuning on the evaluation split itself.
 - Linear Scaling of Computational Overhead: Cross-validation multiplies computational runtime directly by the number of folds, as the decision tree algorithm must re-execute its full split-finding procedure from scratch for every fold iteration.
+- Probability Calibration and Soft Metrics: Beyond evaluating discrete class predictions, cross-validation can assess probabilistic tree outputs using soft-prediction metrics (such as logarithmic loss or area under the ROC curve) to evaluate how well predicted confidence matches actual outcome frequencies.

 ```
 import sklearn